Shouree/storm-http-framework/doc/03-Basic_Storm/05-Expressions.md

 Note that this has no meaning:

 ```
-// 'v' vill have the type 'void' here. 'null' does not have
+// 'v' will have the type 'void' here. 'null' does not have
 // a type unless it can be automatically casted to something usable.
 var v = null;
 ```